Perturbing Isoradial Triangulations: Discussion and Perspectives

 \subsubsection{The Laplace-Beltrami operator $\Delta$}

 \ \\ The calculation for the first order variation for the discretized Laplace-Beltrami $\Delta$ is easy to discuss in the framework of discretized CFT on the lattice.
 We refer to Appendix~\ref{aCFTreminder} for a reminder of the definitions and properties of CFT which are needed in this discussion.
-Our result \ref{varTrLlLB2} in Prop.~\ref{T1stVar} is
+Our result \ref{varTrLlLB2} in Prop.~\ref{T1stVar} states that

 with